 Sponge UK Limited Data Protection Policy

-This Policy sets out the obligations of Sponge UK Limited, a company registered in the United Kingdom under Companies House number 05040143 (ICO: Z1433798), whose registered office is at Plymouth Science Park, 11 Research Way, Plymouth, PL6 8BT (“the Company”) regarding data protection and the rights of clients and their employees (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).
+This Policy sets out the obligations of Sponge UK Limited, a company registered in England and Wales under Companies House number 05040143 (ICO: Z1433798), whose registered office is at Plymouth Science Park, 11 Research Way, Plymouth, PL6 8BT (“the Company”) regarding data protection and the rights of clients and their employees (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).

 The GDPR defines “personal data” as any information relating to an identified or identifiable natural person (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.